pawel-boczarski/stagira/README.md

 So,

-`now "to demonstrate the look and feel of Stagyra" [out] print("Hello, world!");`
+`now "to demonstrate the look and feel of Stagira" [out] print("Hello, world!");`

 means: I want to execute this now.
-If someone wraps his or her head around this code why, I am doing this for demonstration of Stagyra.
+If someone wraps his or her head around this code why, I am doing this for demonstration of Stagira.
 This call will change output (`[out]`) and does not read any data from the data memory.
 (no parentheses with "species" before the function name).
 The function will take one accidental parameter that is read - an immediate string.
 This will not take any accidental parameters that are written (no square parentheses after function name).

 Please note that not taking any ACCIDENTAL write-out parameters by `print` does not mean there is no "matter" for this function - actually
-`[out]` is a SUBSTANTIAL parameter for this function that would be hidden if Stagyra's syntax did not force us to state it clear.
+`[out]` is a SUBSTANTIAL parameter for this function that would be hidden if Stagira's syntax did not force us to state it clear.

-## Named perfect function calls in Stagyra
+## Named perfect function calls in Stagira

 We would not go any far without naming things - our descriptions would be too long and exhaustive.
 And, it's hard to imagine how we could call functions without names.